 The New Age: My question is: should we measure our running based on mileage when these days our lives are surrounded by technology and deadlines?
 Life is busier and we all chase time every day.
 You really can run a successful Brighton Marathon on just three runs a week if you are clever and the runs contain the key ingredients.

-Look at our Brighton Marathon training plans and cherry pick the long run, weekly threshold session and perhaps include one easy paced pre breakfast 30-60 minute recovery run.
+When you get your training plans, cherry pick the long run, weekly threshold session and perhaps include one easy paced pre breakfast 30-60 minute recovery run.

 Yes these three runs if progressed each week, can get you there!
 Any runs or sessions in addition to these three workouts are a bonus and completed because you have the time, the experience, recover well and crucially, are injury free.